-The following table sets forth, as of April 1, 2020, the number and percentage of outstanding shares of our Common Stock beneficially owned by each person known by us to beneficially own more than 5% of such stock, by each director and named executive officer, and by all current directors and executive officers as a group.
+The following table sets forth, as of April 6, 2021, the number and percentage of outstanding shares of our Common Stock beneficially owned by each person known by us to beneficially own more than 5% of such stock, by each director and named executive officer, and by all current directors and executive officers as a group.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 Under these rules, a person is deemed to be a "beneficial owner" of a security if that person has sole or shared "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
 Under these rules, more than one person may be deemed a beneficial owner of the same securities, and a person may be deemed a beneficial owner of securities as to which he has no economic interest.
 Except as otherwise indicated in the footnotes to the table below, we believe that the beneficial owners of the Common Stock listed below, based on the information furnished by such owners, have sole voting power and investment power with respect to such shares, subject to applicable community property laws.
-We have based our calculation of the percentage of beneficial ownership on 43,298,934 shares of Common Stock issued and outstanding as of April 1, 2020.
+We have based our calculation of the percentage of beneficial ownership on 43,719,687 shares of Common Stock issued and outstanding as of April 1, 2021.

-In computing the number of shares of Common Stock beneficially owned by a person and the percentage ownership of that person, we deemed outstanding shares of Common Stock as to which the person has the right to acquire beneficial ownership within 60 days of April 1, 2020, through the exercise of any option, conversion rights, or other rights.
+In computing the number of shares of Common Stock beneficially owned by a person and the percentage ownership of that person, we deemed outstanding shares of Common Stock as to which the person has the right to acquire beneficial ownership within 60 days of April 1, 2021, including shares of our Common Stock underlying RSUs and PSUs that are currently releasable or releasable within 60 days of April 1, 2021.
 We did not deem these shares outstanding for purposes of computing the percentage ownership of any other person.